AloXado320/rom-manager-2-c/README.md

 ## Curret issues

-* Memory bloat because original data is still included due to not hardcoding which data can be excluded safely vs what cannot
+* Memory bloat because original data is still included

 * End cake picture does export

 * original levels do not export

-* water boxes do not export

 * Editor Display Lists not auto fixed for fog